kjaymiller/Developer-Advocate-Manifesto/README.md

 > but the real goal of a Developer Advocate is to become the voice of the user. - Ashley McNamara "[What Is Developer Advocacy](https://medium.com/@ashleymcnamara/what-is-developer-advocacy-3a92442b627c)"

-This is an document created hoping to identify allies in the growth of ALL developers willing to pass it forward.
+This is an document created hoping to identify allies in the growth of likeminded developers and willing to pass on advice and assistance as possible.

 ## The Manifesto
 The Manifesto (as currently defined in [Manifesto.md](https://github.com/kjaymiller/Developer-Advocate-Manifesto/blob/master/Manifesto.md))